SciSerialize/sciserialize-python/README.md

 SciSerialize
 ============
 A format for serializing scientific data.

-An initial python implementation -- in dev status.
+Initial python implementation -- in alpha status.
+The Definition of SciSerialize can be found [here](https://github.com/SciSerialize/Definition).

-This module implements type encoders and decoders combined with `msgpack` and `json` to serialize data-types often used in scientific computations or engineering.
-So it can be used to serialize data to MessagePack or JSON files for example.
+This package provides type encoders and decoders combined with `msgpack` and `json` to serialize data-types often used in scientific computations or engineering.
+It can be used to serialize data to MessagePack or JSON files for example.
-All supported types can be serialized and can be deserialized to the original types in python.
+All supported types can be serialized and can be deserialized back to the original types in python.
 If a type is not supported, the option for enabling pickle is given.
 This pickle option is for python internal use only!